CyberSpaceEsli/component-template/README.md

 After that insert your build **components** into the *fitting* category of the Atomic Design Methodology.

+## 🔌 Which configurations for the component-template are needed?

+A import the route to the components : (import to all infos under node_modules).

+B open localhost/component-template/ for access to the Interface of the component-template.

 ## 📌 How to use the component-template?

 1 Each component lies in its own svelte file